 Criterion 1: History of service

-The nominee’s history of service to the VET sector - in particular, positions of leadership the nominee has held such as on boards or as chair of committees.
-Any other known history, such as participation on committees and workgroups, and any examples of the nominee representing the VET sector officially as a liaison to other organisations or at state or national meetings.
+- The nominee’s history of service to the VET sector such as participation on committees and workgroups, and any examples of the nominee representing the VET sector officially as a liaison to other organisations or at state,national or international meetings.

 Criterion 2: Significant contribution and positive influence on the VET sector

 - The nominee’s significant contribution(s) to the advancement of vocational education and training practice, including teaching or training positions or programs, awards or recognition from professional or industry groups and institutions, innovative approaches to difficulties.
 How will the nominee’s story inspire others to higher standards in their work or to raise the communities’ perception of the VET sector?